LinkedInLearning/learning-bitbucket-3821269/ch1_getting_started_with_bitbucket/01_07_solution_create_a_repo_and_add_code/README.md

     ![Clone using the SSH protocol](./01_07-solution-2.png)

 1. Open a terminal on your local system.
 Paste and run the `git clone` command.
-1. Change directories into the repo's working directory: `cd team` or `cd source`.
+1. Change directories into the repo's working directory: `cd team` or `cd community`.
 1. Create an empty file named `CONTRIBUTING.md`

     | Operating System      | Command                                          |